mochimodev/mochimo/README.md

 RECOMMENDED HARDWARE/SOFTWARE: The included code is designed to be run on Ubuntu 16.04 LTS 64-Bit Desktop, with at least 2 processor threads and 2GB of RAM.
 Most users choose to run this as a VM using VMWare or VirtualBox.

-The code may compile without issue on most Linux-based gcc compatible machines with a 64-bit long, however please be aware that developer support for troubleshooting will be restricted to those users running the recommended configuration.
+INSTRUCTIONS: Basic usage instructions for compiling can be found in the mochi-beta directory included in the package.
+The code will compile without issue on most Linux-based gcc compatible machines with a 64-bit long.
+However please be aware that developer support for troubleshooting will be restricted to those users running the recommended configuration.
+Please complete the following steps from your ubuntu machine after downloading the software:

+tar -xzvf mochimo-beta-package-v23a.tgz
+cd mochi-beta
+more README

 JOIN THE COMMUNITY!